ipfs/ipfs-desktop/README.md

 For example, if you come across a link on the Internet whose `href` attribute is `ipns://ipfs.io`, then IPFS Desktop will be able to handle it.

-On Windows, an easy way to open a link would be to open the Run window (Win+R), paste the link and hit enter.
+On Windows, an easy way to open a link would be to open the Run window (Win+R), paste the link, and hit Enter.
 Then, IPFS Desktop handles the rest.
 The same happens if you try opening the same link in a browser.

 ### Adds `ipfs` to your system